Waning Gibbous on

 Moon before descending node

-9 days after ascending node on 17 November 2026 at 11:49 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 30 November 2026 at 03:34 in ♌ Leo.
+9 days after ascending node on 17 November 2026 at 11:49 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 30 November 2026 at 03:34 in ♌ Leo.

 Moon at northern standstill

 At 02:01 the Moon is meeting its standstill point to reach North declination of ∠27.645°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-27.602° at the point of next standstill in ♐ Sagittarius on 9 December 2026 at 15:27.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-27.602° at the point of next southern standstill in ♐ Sagittarius on 9 December 2026 at 15:27.

 Syzygy in 12 days